5 Smoother project-based collaboration

 use_package("styler", "suggests")

-There are only a few functions in styler that we need to use.
-The first is to style a single file by using styler::style_file().
-However, an easier function is the “style active file” RStudio addin.
-Usually we would only need to style the file that we are actually working on, We can do that through the Command Palette (Ctrl-Shift-P) and typing “style file”, which should show the “Style active file” option.
+There are only a few functions in styler that we can to use.
+The first is used to style a single file with R code in it using styler::style_file().
+However, an easier way to style the file we’re currently working on is the “style active file” RStudio addin.
+We use that through the Command Palette (Ctrl-Shift-P) and typing “style file”, which should show the “Style active file” option.
 This is what we will do frequently throughout the course.

 Let’s try it out.
 While inside the data-raw/nmr-omics.R file, use the Palette (Ctrl-Shift-P, then type “style file”) to style the file.
-There won’t be any changes since the file is already tidy.
+Notice that no changes were made since the file is already tidy.

 Note